extplug/extplug-cli/README.md

 Commands:

-  bundle [options] <entry> [output]  Bundle a plugin. watch <entry> <output>             Bundle a plugin.
+  init                               Scaffold a new plugin in the current directory. bundle [options] <entry> [output]  Bundle a plugin. watch <entry> <output>             Bundle a plugin.
 Rebuild automatically when source files change.